 Allows You to Switch Topics

-The CONS of Using a Personal Name for Your Blog
+The CONS of Using Your Personal Name for Your Blog

 More Difficult to Remember and Spell